divergentmedia/divergentDocumentation/Clipwrap/Clipwrap.md

 #Getting Started#

 ##Installing##
-ClipWrap is a self-contained application for Intel Macintoshes.
+ClipWrap is a self-contained application for Intel Macs.
 Just drag and drop ClipWrap to your Applications folder and you're ready to start using it.

 Some transcode options may require additional software to be installed.
 Codecs such as Apple's ProRes or Avid's DNxHD are installed by third party applications or installers.
 See Chapter 5 for more information.